Floatsby/Convo-analyzer/README.md

-# Convo Analyzer for the obsessive romantic
+# Convo Analyzer For The Obsessive Romantic

 Interactive **Streamlit dashboard** to analyze WhatsApp or Signal chat logs.
 It provides **sentiment analysis, argument detection, response time tracking, and engagement trends**, all visualized in an easy-to-use dashboard.